johnzhang1999/academic-kickstart/content/home/courses.md

 weight = 50  # Order that this section will appear.

 title = "Relevant Courses"
-subtitle = "Courses marked with * is on-going"
+subtitle = "Courses marked with * are on-going"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.
-  columns = "1"
+  columns = "2"

 [design.background]
   # Apply a background color, gradient, or image.